vihanpereraux/The-Mandala-Machine/README.md

 ## The Mandala Machine
-The Mandala machine is a JavaScript powered web-based tool which can be used to generate thousands of unique mandala art.
+The Mandala machine is a open-source JavaScript powered web-based tool which can be used to generate thousands of unique mandala art.

 ## License & Copyright
 © W. Vihan Perera, The Design Space